-Intended primarily for federal agencies and their third-party service providers, vendors, and contractors, NIST publications can be a useful resource for any organization establishing or maintaining a cybersecurity system.
+Intended primarily for federal agencies and their third-party service providers, vendors, and contractors, NIST publications can be useful for any organization establishing or maintaining a cybersecurity system.

-Compliance with NIST 800-53, for example, is essential for organizations striving to meet FISMA requirements.
+For example, compliance with NIST 800-53 is essential for organizations striving to meet FISMA requirements.

-- NIST Special Publications: Guidelines, recommendations and reference materials
+- NIST Special Publications: NIST Guidelines, recommendations, and reference materials.

 NIST has hundreds of special publications.
 They fall into three categories:

-- SP 500 — Information technology (relevant documents)
+- SP 500 series: Information technology (relevant documents)

 NIST 800-series special publications include guidelines for establishing and maintaining information security programs, security controls, risk management guidance, technical information, and more.
-Here we’ve listed all the current NIST 800-series publications (except annual reports), starting with the most recent.
+We’ve listed all the current NIST 800-series publications (except annual reports), starting with the most recent.